Events

 This is a walk-in event with no bookings required.

-Free 15 minute Health Checks with Hearing Australia
+Free 15 minute Hearing Checks with Hearing Australia

 Rediscover the sounds you love with a quick free 15-minute hearing check* with Hearing Australia’s friendly team.
 At the hearing check, Hearing Australia staff will guide you through maintaining good hearing health and provide information on how to manage common hearing issues.
 Take the first step to start your journey towards better hearing.